Sowndharya0407/DRF-Simple-Application/README.md

-This is simple Application of  Django Rest Framework .
+This is simple Application using  Django Rest Framework .
 It contains the logic of Creating new records and listing out them.